 Does Your Car Insurance Change If You Move After a Divorce?

 If you are staying in the marital home, your premiums aren’t affected by moving to a new location.
 If you move elsewhere, your premiums may rise or fall based on your new address.
-If you relocate to a metro area with a higher accident and car theft rate, expect your premiums to increase.
+If you relocate to a metro area with a higher accident and car theft rate, for example, expect your premiums to increase.
 If you move to a rural area with little traffic and few crashes, your premiums may go down.

 If you move to another state, you are subject to that state’s minimum requirement for liability coverage and other auto insurance regulations.
 You might move from an at-fault to a no-fault state, or vice versa, which can greatly affect your premium payments.